The On-Going Safety of Home Delivered Meal Kits

 Do not eat food if raw meat or seafood has leaked into other food items in kit.

 Check for meal kit leakage.
 This rule is short and not-so-sweet: make sure raw meats or seafood have not leaked into other ingredients delivered in the same box.
 This same standard applies to food shopping - use the plastic bags available at most grocery stores to separate items, or bring your own.

-In order to be sure that your home meal kit is safely refrigerated and cooked, a sturdy food thermometer that can be calibrated is a good idea.
+In order to be sure that your home meal kit is safely refrigerated and cooked you need a sturdy food thermometer that can be calibrated.
 I did a quick check on-line and found a Taylor Calibration Kitchen Thermometer at KaTom Restaurant Supply, W. W. Grainger Inc, Webstaurant Store and others for around $4.50.
-A good investment in your home food safety.
-Read on for how to calibrate it to insure an accurate reading.
-There are more expensive digital version - but, again, it must have a reset button or means to adjust the temperature.
+A good investment in for home food safety.
+Read on to learn how to calibrate it to insure an accurate reading.
+There are more expensive digital versions - but, again, any style must have a reset button or means to adjust the temperature.
 For all types of thermometers - the manner to check for the correct temperature is the same:

 How to Calibrate a Food Thermometer to Read the Accurate Temperature

 It's important to know the correct temperature of your meal kits.
 In order to get a true reading you must use a thermometer that has an adjustable temperature reading.
 The key is - it must be adjustable.
 If so, it will have a hex nut or ring under the temperature gauge.
 This allows you to change the temperature dial if it doesn’t read correctly.
 You can calibrate it, using one of two easy methods - boiling water or ice water.

 Boiling Water Calibration Method

 Fill a pot with water.